neilrqm/srpo/README.md

 # SRPO Access Script

-This script is a work-in-process that provides acces to certain parts of the online SRP.
+This work-in-progress code is for programatically accessing certain data on the online SRP.

 ## Installation

-This requires that Google Chrome or chromium-browser be installed on the system path.
+This requires that `google-chrome` or `chromium-browser` be installed on the system path.

 To install Python prerequisites, install `pipenv` and run `pipenv install`.
 This will create a virtual environment with the necessary packages installed.
+Run `pipenv shell` to open a shell with the prerequisites installed, or run the scripts with `pipenv run ...`.

 ## Usage